Skip to Content

 Navy Veteran With Mesothelioma Awarded $40 Million

-In 2018, Navy veteran J. Walter Twidwell was awarded $40 million in a verdict against Goodyear.
-Twidwell served as a boiler tender in the Navy starting in 1954.
+In 2018, a New York jury awarded a Navy veteran $40 million in a lawsuit against Goodyear.
+The veteran served as a boiler tender in the Navy starting in 1954.
 He conducted maintenance and repair work on seven vessels.
 During his service, he faced asbestos exposure from gaskets produced by Goodyear.
-Twidwell was diagnosed with mesothelioma in 2017.
+He was diagnosed with mesothelioma in 2017.

-Some individuals may also be eligible to file an asbestos trust fund claim.
+Some individuals may also be eligible to file asbestos trust fund claims.
 Various asbestos manufacturers have gone through bankruptcy proceedings and created trust funds to compensate victims.

 An experienced lawyer can help asbestos victims understand all of their filing options.

-Although asbestos was no longer used on ships by the 1980s, past uses may still pose a health risk.
+Although asbestos use was no longer common after the 1980s, past uses may still pose a health risk.
 The Occupational Safety and Health Administration (OSHA) developed a program and regulations to help prevent exposure on ships.
 The U.S. Navy also created a program to help those with previous exposure.

-The Navy also developed a program to help monitor the health of veterans, called the Asbestos Medical Surveillance Program (AMSP).
+The Navy also developed a program to help monitor veterans’ health, called the Asbestos Medical Surveillance Program (AMSP).
 The AMSP maintains records for those who have faced occupational exposure.
 Doctors monitor their health through various exams such as lung tests.

 These programs and other federal asbestos regulations can help those who already experienced exposure and potentially prevent future asbestos exposure on ships.